I. General Purpose and Principles.

 G. The Board of Directors will choose one or more AAUS members as representatives to the International Committee of the IAUS as stipulated by the by-laws of the IAUS.

-A. The AAUS will keep and maintain three prizes for published works in Ukrainian studies: The Book Prize for the best scholarly monograph-length work, the Article Prize for the best article-length work, and the Translation Prize for the best translation into English of a book-length work in Ukrainian studies from another language.
-Nominees for for prizes need not be members of the AAUS, but honorands need to be members of the AAUS.
-The AAUS may at its discretion name these prizes for individuals or organizations only upon a three-quarters majority vote of the membership.
+A. The AAUS will keep and maintain three prizes for published works in Ukrainian studies: The Book Prize for the best scholarly monograph-length work, the Article Prize for the best article-length work, and the Translation Prize for the best translation into English of a book-length literary work originally published in Ukrainian.
+Nominees for prizes need not be members of the AAUS, but honorands must be members of the AAUS to receive the award.
+The AAUS may at its discretion name these prizes for individuals or organizations upon a three-quarters majority vote of the membership.

 - The prizes shall consist of a certificate and letter from the respective prize committee.
 A cash prize will also be awarded in the following amounts: $150 for the Book Prize, $75 for the Article Prize, and $75 for the Translation Prize.